kumarallamraju/hpc/eda-poc.md

 ##### Introduction
-The following document is onboard EDA workloads in your Azure subscription
+The following document is written to onboard EDA workloads in your Azure subscription

 ### Prerequisites
 Have a new subscription with Owner/Contributor privileges